Skip to content

 Salary isn't the number you might compare

-Comparing two job offers by gross salary alone is one of the most common mistakes in career decisions.
+Comparing two job offers by gross salary alone omits a large portion of compensation.
 Total compensation includes: base salary, pension contributions (employer and allowed employee match), bonuses (expected value, not maximum), stock/RSU grants (vesting schedule matters), private medical, life insurance, critical illness, training budget, flexible working provisions, and commute costs.
-A 60,000 offer with strong benefits often beats a 65,000 offer with minimal benefits.
-This calculator aggregates these; the commentary below is about how to weight the categories.
+A 60,000 offer with strong benefits often exceeds a 65,000 offer with minimal benefits.
+This calculator aggregates these; the commentary below covers how to weight the categories.

-A job with 8% employer pension contribution is worth meaningfully more than one with 3%.
+A job with 8% employer pension contribution is worth more than one with 3%.
 On a 60,000 salary, the difference is 3,000/year — and that 3,000 compounds in pension for 20-30 years.
 Over a career, the higher-match job can produce 100,000-300,000 more retirement wealth.
-This factor often dominates compensation comparisons if the match difference is large.
-A 60,000 job with 10% employer match routinely beats a 65,000 job with 3% match on total compensation terms.
+This factor often dominates compensation comparisons when the match difference is large.
+A 60,000 job with 10% employer match routinely exceeds a 65,000 job with 3% match on total compensation terms.

 Bonuses: the expected value calculation

-Job offer comparisons often use quoted bonus figures uncritically.
-More honest math: expected value = bonus size × probability of achieving it.
+Job offer comparisons often use quoted bonus figures at face value.
+More precise math: expected value = bonus size × probability of achieving it.
 A "10,000 target bonus, achievable" where 60% of staff hit target produces expected value 6,000, not 10,000.
 A "up to 15,000 bonus" where few hit the maximum produces expected value around 8,000 at best.
-Checking bonus payment history (if information is available) or asking specifically about last year's average bonus percentage gives more realistic figures than the optimistic number in the offer letter.
+Checking bonus payment history (if information is available) or asking specifically about last year's average bonus percentage produces more realistic figures than the optimistic number in the offer letter.

 Stock and RSU vesting schedules